phamhduc/RobotArm-Control-Software/README.md

 ## How to use this application

 Note:
-+ Before using this application to control your robot arm, please enter your robot's parameter in Robot Congifuration Tab.
++ Before using this application to control your robot arm, please input your robot's parameter in Robot Congifuration Tab.
 + Number of steps each joint has to move is calculated in this application, MCU will receive the message with the specific value in STEP number.
 + You can adjust the step number by changing Reduction Ratio for each joints.
 + Upper Limit and Lower Limit is based on your actual working range of your arm.